 A leading cause of puff backs is a clogged filter.
 When filters become clogged, dirt and dust get sucked into a furnace.
 Especially in oil-burning furnaces, these particles can combust, leading to an explosion that sends soot flying through the vents.
-Filters are generally affordable and easy to replace, fortunately, making this a precautionary step any homeowner in Atlanta, Georgia, can take.
+Filters are generally affordable and easy to replace, fortunately, making this a precautionary step any homeowner in Sandy Springs, GA, can take.

 Another cause of puff backs is a fan that’s not operational.
 When the fan can’t move, heat gets backed up in your vents and furnace, which contributes to the formation of puff backs.
 Checking both your fans and vents now and again helps ensure the heat is moving as it should be.

 Each of these steps is fairly simple but can be crucial.
 You want to do what you can to prevent a puff back of any magnitude from occurring in your home.

 5 Steps for Cleaning and Maintaining Your Gas Range

 Keep your gas range clean and you will avoid grease fires.

 Keeping Your Kitchen Clean Can Prevent Grease Fires

 While more and more homes have electric stoves and ovens, a gas range is still a popular choice for many people, especially those who are serious about home cooking in Atlanta, GA.
 One downside to a gas stove over a flat-top electric stove is that the cleaning process is more involved.
 However, not only does regular cleaning keep your kitchen looking spic and span, but it can also prevent smoke and grease fires.